 It is vital that we maintain a friendly and civil tone in these discussion boards, just as we would expect if we were communicating face-to-face.

 In addition, you will be required to respond to the posts of your classmates.
-You should try to respond to respond to different people each time that you respond.

-Discussion posts are due by the Wednesday of the week they are assigned by 11:59 p.m.
-EST. Discussion responses are due by class time, that is on Fridays at 12:40 p.m.
+Discussion posts and responses are due by class time; that is, on Fridays at 12:40 p.m.
 EST.

 Quizzes